 Fathers can take up to five days of paid leave.

 Terminations of employment must be notified in writing by either the employer or employee, 30 days in advance, or with an equivalent payment.
 Employees are entitled to a further three days of notice after one year of service, and three more per year of service up to a maximum of 60 days (90 days total).

 Severance payments must include a 13th-month salary, unused vacation payments, and any other relevant benefits, all calculated pro rata.
 When employees are terminated by an employer they also receive a payment from a national unemployment fund (FGTS).
 Employers fund this with 8% of salary and employees receive the fund upon termination.
 If the termination is without proper cause, the employer must pay a further 40% of the total fund to the employee, and 10% to the government.

 Navigating employee terminations and handling severance packages can be complicated for companies expanding overseas for the first time.
-Horizons’ Brazil PEO can mitigate risk for foreign companies and provide guidance through this process.
+New Horizons’ Brazil PEO can mitigate risk for foreign companies and provide guidance through this process.

 🏦 Taxation in Brazil

 Employers can expect to pay roughly 80% in addition to each employee’s salary in added contributions.

 The corporate tax rate in Brazil is 15%, but there is also a 10% surcharge on annual taxable income above 240,000 BRL.